 My chosen eyeshadow often dictates my entire makeup look so I will usually begin there.
 The only time I will choose to do my eyeshadow before my foundation/concealer is if I am doing a dramatic eye look and I am worried there could be fallout on my cheeks.
 If that is the case I will do my eyes first, clean up any product fallout and apply my foundation + concealer.
 However my daily makeup looks are quite natural, so I will do my eyeshadow after my complexion routine.

-Step 7 – Apply Mascara
+Step 7 – Apply Eyeliner

 After I have completed my eye makeup, I will add a few coats of mascara.

-Step 8 – Brows
+Step 9 – Brows

 correct order to apply makeup

-Step 9 – Loose Powder
+Step 10 – Loose Powder/Pressed Powder

-Step 10 – Bronzer
+Step 11 – Bronzer

-Step 11 – Blush
+Step 12 – Blush

-Step 12 – Highlighter
+Step 13 – Highlighter

-lip products
+lip balms

-Step 13 – Lip Liner
+Step 14 – Lip Liner

 To be honest, I was never a huge lip liner user for most of my life.
 It always felt unnecessary and an added step that didn’t really make a difference.
 As I have gotten older, I do feel that a lip liner is a must have daily to help define my lip line better and give my lips more definition.
 You can either use lip liner just around the edge of your lips.
 Or if you want to help your lip color last longer, apply it all over the lips.
 Typically lip liner formulas are quite pigmented and long wearing.
-So even if you gloss or lipstick has worn off, your lip liner is still there.
+So even if your gloss or lipstick has worn off, your lip liner is still there.

-Step 14 – Lipstick
+Step 15 – Lipstick

 For many people that aren’t fans of lipstick, they would probably skip this step and throw on a gloss or lip oil as the final step.
 I love blending lip formulas together so I love applying a lipstick before an oil or gloss.
 Adding a medium to full coverage lipstick can also aid in ensuring your lip combination lasts longer throughout the day.
-You can apply it directly from the tube but another great tip to add just a hint of color is to dab your lipstick on the lips for a softer look.
+You can apply it directly from the tube.
+But another great tip to add just a hint of color is to dab your lipstick on the lips for a softer look.

-Step 15 – Lipgloss or Lip Oil
+Step 16 – Lipgloss or Lip Oil

-If you are a three step lip lover, this would be the final step – adding your lipgloss or lip oil.
+If you are a three step lip lover like myself, this would be the final step – adding your lipgloss or lip oil.
 I am not a huge matte lip lover so I prefer a tad bit of shine most days.
 Adding a lipgloss or lip oil can definitely decrease the longevity of your lip combination because it will make the product move around.
 If this is a concern, my best advice would be to add it only to the center of your lips and blot it around.
 This will add just a hint of shine but not enough to really disrupt the rest of the formulas you are wearing.

-Step 16 – Setting Spray
+Step 17 – Setting Spray